p-Hacking your A/B tests

 Now you’re not fooling yourself.
 You’re finding theories that actually correct.
 That’s what “validated learning” looks like.

 Since you’ve actually learned something, you can extend the theory.
 What else is probably true?
 What new designs and text and pictures would leverage those insights even more?
-Now you might make multiple leaps of improvement, rather than going back to spraying random things on your website.
+Now you might make multiple leaps of improvement, rather than spraying random things on your website.

 And you’re a smart marketer that AI cannot replace.